Last Updated on March 26, 2022 by Anne-Marie

 - 1/4 cup coconut palm sugar

-- 1 tablespoon rice starch
+- 1 tablespoon rice flour

 - 1/2 cup gluten free old fashioned oatmeal

-- 1/3 cup gluten free all purpose baking mix
+- 1/3 cup gluten free all-purpose flour

-- 3 tablespoons coconut palm sugar
+- 3 tablespoons coconut palm sugar or sugar substitute

 - 3 tablespoons buttery spread, melted